bmc/ebook/README.md

   paragraph separator easily; and other goodies.
 - Bibliographic references

-There are sample files in this repository, so you can build a (completely pointless and utterly useless) eBook right away.
-Those sample files
+There are sample files in this repository, in the `book` subdirectory, so you can build a (completely pointless and utterly useless) eBook right away.
+You can also use those sample files as templates for starting your own book.

 This tooling has been tested with [Pandoc][] versions 2.0.4 and 2.0.5.